Animal

 their lives,

-have now found
+but have now

-a source of RSPCA-approved
+of RSPCA-approved

 free-range pig